CogentRoleplayCommunity/FogentRoleplay/src/Settings/Fallen/Adventures/LostTunnelsOfTundelver/LostTunnelsOfTundelver.md

 #### Treasure

 All three Lavender Lancers possess belt pouches containing various treasures.
 The first holds 160 copper coins and 7 bronze coins; the second, 120 copper coins and 5 bronze coins; and the third, 50 copper coins, 7 bronze coins and two garnets, each valued at 10 bronze coins.
-Furthermore, three worn, Lavendar cloaks hang from the bunks.
+Furthermore, three worn, Lavender cloaks hang from the bunks.

-#### Awarding Skill & Destiny Points
+#### Awarding Destiny Points

 Award each of the player's 1 destiny point for defeating the ruffians.